brewster1134/new/README.md

 <%= custom %>
 ```

 You can also interpolate directory and filenames using the syntax `foo_[DEVELOPER.NAME].txt`

-_Notice that you can access nested values using the dot notation._
+_Note using the dot notation to access nested attributes._

 ##### TODO
 * common rake tasks (eg push to github)